PriyanshBordia/Book-Review-Website/README.md

 # Review Someone's World !

-You can find app at https://freezing-pebble-24-03-2020.herokuapp.com/
+#### You can find app at [Heroku](https://freezing-pebble-24-03-2020.herokuapp.com/)

-> You can find walk through at https://www.youtube.com/watch?v=E8LRK0CXwdk
+> You can find walk through at [YouTube](https://www.youtube.com/watch?v=E8LRK0CXwdk )

-It's a simple book review website using python's web framework Flask and styles using HTML, CSS, SASS
+It's a simple book review website using python's web framework Flask and styles using HTML, CSS, SASS.

 To run this app locally, follow these instructions:
 ```